Otto Šling: Background

 Otto Šling was born in 1912, the son of a Jewish factory owner and his wife.
 In his teenage years, he became politically active and joined the communist movement that developed after the Great War.

 After graduating from the German high school of Teplicích, Šling in 1932 entered German Charles-Ferdinand University in Prague to study medicine.
 He never finished his course or qualified; with the outbreak Spanish Civil War in 1936, he joined the International Brigades in a medical capacity and went to Spain in 1937.

 Šling was injured in Spain.
 After returning home briefly and the German advance into the Sudetenland in 1938, he emigrated to exile in London with others involved in the Communist cause.
 There he met Marian, whom he married in 1941.
 During World War II, he worked as the secretary of Young Czechoslovakia, a Communist organization for the émigrés in London.

 After the War ended, Šling returned to Czechoslovakia.
-He was elected to the Provisional National Assembly and became the Communist Party of Czechoslovakia (KSČ) Regional Party Secretary of Moravia in Brno.
+He was elected to the Provisional National Assembly and became the KSČ Regional Party Secretary of Moravia in Brno.
 The KSČ took power in a coup in February 1948 amidst little opposition.